colinfong/react-spotify-poc/README.md

 ## Project Status

 Proof of concept completed.
-Application is able to authenticate with a user's Spotify account(with implicit grant flow), retreieve their playlists, and order songs by their popularity.
+Application is able to authenticate with a user's Spotify account(with implicit grant flow), retreieve their playlists, and order songs in their first playlist by their popularity.

 Next steps are to move the logic to the backend in Node and create a simple UI